Huotes/CommitMaker/README.md

 There is in fact an 'I' in Norris, but there is no 'team'.
 Not even close.

 A movie scene depicting Chuck Norris losing a fight with Bruce Lee was the product of history's most expensive visual effect.
 When adjusted for inflation, the effect cost more than the Gross National Product of Paraguay.

+Mac users swear by their Mac and PC users swear at their PC.